 The luxury train is often set forth as a benchmark against world class trains such as Venice Simplon Orient Express and the Blue Train of South Africa due to its state of the art facilities and impeccable services.
 So What are those facilities that make Deccan Odyssey an uber-luxe train?
 Here they are

-The Deccan Odyssey restaurant has two multi cuisine restaurants – Peshwa I and Peshwa II.
+The Deccan Odyssey restaurant has two multi-cuisine restaurants – Peshwa I and Peshwa II.
 Each of these two restaurants serves an array of Indian, Continental and Oriental cuisines.
-Stewards dressed in Maharastrian attire serve food on the platter of the guests.
+Stewards dressed in Maharashtrian attire serve food on the platter of the guests.